Kayien/Kayien/README.md

 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, I'm [Juan Arrieta](https://kayiensoft.com.ve)!

-I work as a ~~Back-End~~ mobil developer with UI skills.
+I work as a ~~Freelancer~~ mobil developer with UI skills.
 I´m based in Maracaibo, Venezuela.

 Since 2015 discover what you could achieve with developing software like CRM.
 I have had the opportunity to immerse myself in many different works and projects, helping to make this world a little better through design and code. ✨😍